||My Humble Opinion||

 Another solution.
 Arm the pilots.
 Simple.
 Effective.
 Practical.
 Cheap.

 I’ll tell you something even more asinine about government logic.
-They have already established the procedures for the U.S. Air Force to shoot down a commercial airline should terrorists gain control of the aircraft.
+They have already established the procedures for the U.S. Air Force to shoot down a commercial airliner should terrorists gain control of the aircraft.
 Now think about that.
-An Air Force General, 1,000 miles away, thinks the aircraft is lost to terrorists, may not be sure, but gives the order to a 22-year-old terrified F-16 pilot, who thinks the airliner is lost to terrorists, may not be sure, but shoots a missile into an airplane packed with civilian passengers and a terrorist.
+An Air Force General, 1,000 miles away, thinks the aircraft is lost to terrorists, may not be sure, but gives the order to a 22-year-old F-16 pilot, who thinks the airliner is lost to terrorists, may not be sure, but shoots a missile into an airplane packed with hundreds of civilian passengers and a terrorist.
 According to General Ralph Eberhart, Commander in Chief of the North American Aerospace Defense Command, they have already trained and exercised for that event.
-That missile could be fired just moments before the crew or aggressive passengers subdue the terrorist.
-Arm The Pilots - Now.
+That missile could be fired just moments before, or after, the crew or aggressive passengers subdued the terrorist.

 Why is this even being debated?
 If I own Acme Airlines and I have just paid Boeing $125,000,000 for a 767, and 300 passengers and crew ask me to fly them from Phoenix to Chicago, why do I even need to ask the government for permission to do whatever I need to do to protect my aircraft and to protect the lives of those people who trust me to deliver them to their destination alive.